jonmon6691/arduino_blueprint/README.md

 # arduino_blueprint
-An Adafruit Feather based UV exposure meter for making cyanotypes and other alt process prints
+An Adafruit Feather based UV exposure meter for making cyanotypes and other alt process prints with repeatable consitency.
+Use Blueprint to find an exposure in controlled conditions, then it becomes possible to print in any condition, under sunlight, overcast, through a window, all without guesswork.

 ![Meter](docs/meter.jpg)